ahmedsomaa/gs-rust/guessing_game/README.md

   `Cargo.toml` file using the following format `<crate_name> = "<crate_version>"`.
 For example, to add `rand` crate, add `rand = "0.8.3"`.
 This tells cargo to add the `rand` crate alongside with its dependencies compatible with the version specified.
-Then you need to run the `cargo build` command to bring the `rand` and its dependencies to your project so you can use its functinality.
+Then you need to run the `cargo build` command to bring the `rand` and its dependencies to your project so you can use its functionality.
 - [Crates.io](https://crates.io) is a registery for rust community crates that you can add to your project.

 ### `match` experssion

 A `match` expression is made up of _arms_.
 An arm consists of a _pattern_ to match against, and the code that should be run if the value given to `match` fits that arm’s pattern.
 Rust takes the value given to `match` and looks through each arm’s pattern in turn.